wp-plugins/responsive-select-menu/readme.txt

 The demo is built with [UberMenu - Wordpress Mega Menu Plugin](http://wpmegamenu.com/) , but it is designed to work with any UL-based WordPress 3 menu.

+Based on the excellent tutorial from [Chris Coyier and CSS Tricks](http://css-tricks.com/convert-menu-to-dropdown/) - thanks!

 == Installation ==